michael2012z/BitBible/markdown/KJV/files/Ruth.md

 ## Ruth 2

-1. And Naomi had a kinsman of her husband’s, a mighty man of wealth, of the family of Elimelech; and his name was Boaz.Boaz: Gr.
-Booz
+1. And Naomi had a kinsman of her husband’s, a mighty man of wealth, of the family of Elimelech; and his name was Boaz.

 2. And Ruth the Moabitess said unto Naomi, Let me now go to the field, and glean ears of corn after him in whose sight I shall find grace.
 And she said unto her, Go, my daughter.

-3. And she went, and came, and gleaned in the field after the reapers: and her hap was to light on a part of the field belonging unto Boaz, who was of the kindred of Elimelech.hap…: Heb. hap happened
+3. And she went, and came, and gleaned in the field after the reapers: and her hap was to light on a part of the field belonging unto Boaz, who was of the kindred of Elimelech.

 4. And, behold, Boaz came from Beth–lehem, and said unto the reapers, The Lord be with you.
 And they answered him, The Lord bless thee.